Kyrluckechuck/spotify-library-manager/README.md

     * Older versions of FFmpeg may not work
 3. Place your cookies in `/config/` as `cookies.txt`
     * You can export your cookies by using this Google Chrome extension on Spotify website: https://chrome.google.com/webstore/detail/open-cookiestxt/gdocmgbfkjnnpapoeobnolbbkoibbcif.
 Make sure to be logged in.
-4. Place your .wvd file in `/config/` as `device.wvd`
-    * To get a .wvd file, you can use [dumper](https://github.com/wvdumper/dumper) to dump a L3 CDM from an Android device.
-Once you have the L3 CDM, use pywidevine to create the .wvd file from it.
-        1. Install pywidevine with pip
+4. Install spotify-aac-downloader using pip
     ```bash
-            pip install pywidevine pyyaml
-            ```
-        2. Create the .wvd file
-            ```bash
-            pywidevine create-device -t ANDROID -l 3 -k private_key.pem -c client_id.bin -o .
-            ```
-5. Install spotify-aac-downloader using pip
-    ```bash
     pip install spotify-aac-downloader
     ```

-6. (Optional) I personally like setting huey into instant-run mode so as to not have a separate worker, but if you are using this for non-development I would advise against this due to degraded performance!
+5. (Optional) I personally like setting huey into instant-run mode so as to not have a separate worker, but if you are using this for non-development I would advise against this due to degraded performance!
 This should be placed in `/config/` as `settings.yaml`
 ```yaml
 default: